Anxiety Relief - 4 Helpful Tools with Bonus Art Therapy Directives

 How to do it:

-• Inhale through your nose (4 sec), hold (4 sec), exhale through pursed lips (6 sec).
+• Inhale through your nose (4 sec), hold (4 sec), exhale through pursed lips (6 sec), hold (4 sec).
+Use diaphragmatic breathing, using your diaphragm and you’ll see your belly rise and fall with the breaths.

 • Repeat for 3-5 minutes—longer if your brain is still yelling about that thing you said in 2012.